dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Unix.md

 # Running Tests

-After building run `make tests` in order to run the unit tests.
+After building run `make test` in order to run the unit tests.

 # Contributing